Microsoft/azure-docs.pt-pt/articles/cost-management-billing/costs/get-started-partners.md

 Quando criar uma exportação no inquilino do parceiro, selecione a subscrição pay as you go no inquilino do parceiro.
 Crie uma conta do Armazenamento do Microsoft Azure com essa subscrição.

-Para os utilizadores RBAC no inquilino do cliente, selecione uma subscrição no inquilino do cliente.
+Relativamente aos utilizadores RBAC do Azure no inquilino do cliente, selecione uma subscrição no inquilino do mesmo.
 Crie uma conta de Armazenamento do Azure com a subscrição.

 Reveja o conteúdo e, em seguida, selecione **Criar** para agendar uma exportação.